-WAYF is a Python Development Agency:
+WAYF is a Python Development Agency

 The language that powers data pipelines, machine learning, and backends that need to move fast.
+Python isn't our primary stack—React and TypeScript are.
+But when Python is the right tool, we build with it.

+The language that powers data pipelines, machine learning, and backends that need to move fast.
 When Python is the right tool, we build with it.

-Python isn't our primary stack—React and TypeScript are.
-But Python excels where JavaScript doesn't: data processing, machine learning integration, scientific computing, and certain backend patterns.
-When a project benefits from Python's strengths, we bring the same seniority and product thinking we apply everywhere.
+Python isn’t our primary stack—React and TypeScript are.
+But Python excels where JavaScript doesn’t: data processing, machine learning integration, scientific computing, and certain backend patterns.
+When a project benefits from Python’s strengths, we bring the same seniority and product thinking we apply everywhere.

 What We Build